theimowski/SuaveMusicStore/en/bootstrapping.md

 > rmdir SuaveMusicStore
 ```

-When the project is initialized, we can restrict the dependencies to be resolved only for .NET fromework (which this tutorial is targetted at) by adding line to the very top of `paket.dependencies` file:
+When the project is initialized, we can restrict the dependencies to be resolved only for .NET framework (tutorial targets just .NET framework) by adding line to the very top of `paket.dependencies` file:

 ```
 framework: net461